tbfld/counter.ink/content/blg/old/social-media/2019/2019-07-21-bon-mot-awards.md

 extract:
 created: 2024-11-17 17:07
 updated: 2025-02-14 22:04
-author: "tb"
+author: tb
 images:
 order:
 enableToc: "true"
 permalink:
 aliases:
 draft: "false"
 publish: "true"
 date: 2019-07-21
 tags:
+  - journalism
+  - language
+  - politics
-  - needs_tags
+  - uk
 yaml_end: true
 ---
 There should be an award for bon(s) mots: “the competitive, tight-knit, look-at-me Johnson clan, which holds a place in British life somewhere in ***the large, amorphous space between the Kennedys and the Kardashians***.”